Easy Android ROMs Customisation Using Xposed Framework

 Through Xposed Framework, by just downloading and installing a ready-made module you can make modification (modules) to any element of the OS or the app itself without the need of flashing a new ROM.
 For example, if you ever need to skip YouTube ads on your android, download the module for that, install, enable and reboot your device for the effect to take place immediately.

 Xposed Framework is getting popular among Android enthusiasts thanks to its easy-to-use interface and added safety which helps you recover easily if it end up soft-bricking your Android device.
 Also, since Xposed Framework needs to access the Android core system, you need a rooted device for this app to work.

 Add Pie Controls To Your Device Using LMT Launcher [Android]

 Besides the usual customization we can do with Android launchers and Android widgets, we also love to try new features that available on custom ROMs.
 But Read more

 Installing Xposed Framework

 Make sure your device is running on Android 4.0.3 or later and you have already enabled Unknown Sources in Settings > Security.
 You may start by downloading the Xposed Framework app installer here and then install it.

 Once installed, open the app and tap on Framework.

-Now you are ready to download modules and within the app, there is a download section for you to pick out which features you want on your device.
-For example, YouTube AdAway, BootManager, Xprivacy.
+Now you are ready to download modules, and within the app, there is a download section for you to pick out which features you want on your device.
+For example, YouTube AdAway, BootManager, and Xprivacy.
 Head over to XDA forums to look for more Xposed Modules.